seamplex/fino/doc/reference.md

 A name is mandatory for each physical group defined within the input file.
-If there is no physical group in the mesh, this instruction makes no effect.
+If there is no physical group with the provided name in the mesh, this instruction makes no effect.
 If there are many meshes, an explicit mesh can be given with `MESH`.
 Otherwise, the physical group is defined on the main mesh.
 An explicit dimension of the physical group can be provided with `DIMENSION`.